-Passive monitoring is only mentioned for completeness and not further discussed in this thesis.
+Passive monitoring is only mentioned for completeness and not further discussed in this

-2.2.2 Active Monitoring
+3.2.2 Active Monitoring

 For active detection, a subset of the botnet protocol and behavior is reimplemented to participate in the network.
-To do so, samples of the malware are reverse engineered to understand and recreate the protocol.
-This partial implementation includes the communication part of the botnet but ignores the malicious functionality to not support and take part in illicit activity.
+To do so, samples of the malware are reverse engineered to unterstand and recreate the protocol.
+This partial implementation includes the communication part of the botnet but ignores the malicious functionality as to not support and take part in illicit activity.

-There are two subtypes of active detection: sensors wait to be contacted by other peers, while crawlers actively query known bots and recursively ask for their neighbors [14].
-Crawlers can only detect superpeers and therefore only see a small subset of the network, while sensors are also contacted by peers in private networks and behind firewalls.
+There are two subtypes of active detection: sensors wait to be contacted by other peers, while crawlers actively query known bots and recursively ask for their neighbors [12].
+Obviously crawlers can only detect superpeers and therefore only see a small subset of the network, while sensors are also contacted by peers in private networks and behind firewalls.
 To accurately monitor a P2P botnet, a hybrid approach of crawlers and sensors is required.

-A crawler starts with a predefined list of known bots, connects to those, and uses the peer exchange mechanism to request other bots.
+A crawler starts with a predefined list of known bots, connects to those and uses the peer exchange mechanism to request other bots.
 Each found bot is crawled again, slowly building the graph of superpeers on the way.
 Every entry E in the peer exchange response received from bot A represents an edge from A to E in the graph.
 "Reliable Recon in Adversarial Peer-to-Peer Botnets" describes disinformation attacks, in which bots will include invalid entries in their peer list replies [1].
 Therefore, edges should only be considered valid, if at least one crawler or sensor was able to contact or contacted by peer E, thereby confirming, that E is an existing participant in the botnet.

 A sensor implements the passive part of the botnet's MM.
-It is populated into the network by crawlers or other sensors and waits for other peers to contact them.
 They cannot be used to create the botnet graph (only edges into the sensor node) or find new peers, but are required to enumerate the whole network, including non-superpeers.

-2.2.3 Anti-Monitoring Techniques
+3.2.3 Anti-Monitoring Techniques